+Hyderabad: 30 injured after two trains collide head-on at Kacheguda Railway Station

-Hyderabad: 10 injured after two trains collide at Kacheguda Railway Station
+Hyderabad: 5 injured after two trains collide head-on at Kacheguda Railway Station

-Hyderabad, Nov 11: 10 passengers were severely injured after two trains collided with each other at Kacheguda Railway Station, Hyderabad on Monday.
+Hyderabad, Nov 11: Around 5 passengers were severely injured after two slow-moving trains collided with each other at Kacheguda Railway Station, Hyderabad on Monday.

+According to the initial report, the driver of the local train is still stuck in the engine.
+Those injured after 3 coaches of Lingampalli-Falaknuma train and 4 coaches of Kurnool City-Secunderabad Hundry Express derailed, following collision of the two trains at Kacheguda Railway Station, have been shifted to a hospital.

+Citing preliminary information, railway sources said the incident involved Lingampalli-Falaknuma Multi Modal Transport System (MMTS) local train and another train.

 According to South Central Railway officials, one was an MMTS train while the other was an Intercity Express train.